sophie-thomson/garden-escape/README.md

 ***Process***

 - The main body of the program was built using incremental coding to tackle each step outlined in the logic diagram.
-- Where there was repetition of the same process this was moved into a global function such as the get_story_choice() function and the validate_story_choice() function.
+- Where there was repetition of the same process in each chapter, a global function was created such as the get_story_choice() function and the validate_story_choice() function.
 - To prevent the main() function from getting too long, local level functions are called from within the associated function that requires that function to run.

 ***Data Model***